Zhengdw/zhengdw.github.io/_posts/2021-08-25-corctf-smogofwar.md

 ## Description

-misc/smogofwar; strellic ; 7 solves / 497 points
+misc/smogofwar; 7 solves , 497 points
+Challenge author: `strellic`

 Hey, I made a chess website to play my favorite variant, smog of war!
 Why don't you check it out and play against my AI.
 He has some nasty surprises,